BunnyGGs/Bruh-Helll-Source-Code/README.md

 ' <b>http://localhost:3000</b> ' in your web browser to run the website
 <br>
 <br>
-<b>Note:</b> this source code has no database but you can download source here
+<b>Note:</b> this source code has no database but you can download db here
 "<b>http://www.mediafire.com/file/7fd1rx6f8i7vqaj/bricflrb_login.sql/file</b>"
 <h1>Credits</h1>